dylanfair/checklist/README.md

 If a directory path is given instead, `checklist` will create a `checklist.sqlite` in that location.
 If a `checklist.sqlite` is already found in that directory, then `checklist` simply uses that database.

 If you instead want to import tasks from another `checklist` SQLite database (i.e. you want to merge the tasks from one database with your current one), that can be done with the `checklist import` command.
+Databases created by older versions of `checklist` import just fine — their data is read and written into the current format.

 ```sh
 checklist import <DB PATH>